Manasr12/CSE-471-Project-1-/README.md

 - 50 - The script has at least 240 notes in it.- 10 completed as described

 ## Score File Format
-Describe the format of your score files.
-Include details such as the file type (e.g., `.txt`, `.json`, `.xml`), the structure of the content, encoding used, and any other relevant information.

 Here is the format of our score file below:
 ```score